 Whom We Serve

-In-Home Counseling Program clients are older adults who must be 60 years of age or older.
-Special consideration is given to frail, high-risk, homebound, and/or socially isolated, low-income, and minority elders who may not be able to acquire mental health services through more conventional means.
+In-Home Counseling Program clients must be 60 years of age or older.
+Special consideration is given to frail, high-risk, home-bound, and/or socially isolated, low-income, and minority elders who may not be able to acquire mental health services through more conventional means.
 All requests for service will be considered.
-At this time, we are only able to provide in-home services to Central and North Alameda County.
+At this time, we are only able to provide in-home services in Central and North Alameda County.